-Musical Offerings is a bi-annual online, undergraduate musicology journal whose mission is to publish articles on topics in any area of musicology, ethnomusicology, music history, or church music history.
-Articles for consideration must be written by current undergraduate students from any major field of study.
-The journal is blind reviewed by professionals in the field and, in a few cases, former authors.
+Musical Offerings is an online, bi-annually published, undergraduate journal of musicology whose mission is to publish articles on any area of musicology, ethnomusicology, music history, or church music history.
+Every article published in the journal is authored by an undergraduate student and undergoes a thorough blind-review process by professionals in the field.

 Musical Offerings is indexed and available in full text at RILM, an international electronic database for music literature.
-Musical Offerings is also indexed in the Directory of Open Access Journals, in Ebsco's Music Index, and will be indexed in Ebsco's forthcoming Music Index with Full Text database.
+Musical Offerings is also indexed in the Directory of Open Access Journals, in EBSCO's Music Index, and in EBSCO's Music Index with Full Text database.

-A special acknowledgement goes to Beth Cram Porter, Chair of the Department of Music and Worship for her advice and leadership in this project.
-Special thanks also to the librarians and staff of the Centennial Library at Cedarville University for assistance with launching the journal in DigitalCommons.
+A special acknowledgement is due to Beth Cram Porter, Chair of Cedarville University’s Department of Music and Worship, for her advice and leadership in this project.
+Special thanks are also due to the librarians and staff of the Centennial Library at Cedarville University for assistance with publishing the journal in DigitalCommons.

 Cedarville University Mission Statement:

 “Cedarville University transforms lives through excellent education and intentional discipleship in submission to biblical authority.”